 Every school must have a Designated Safeguarding Lead to support staff to carry out their safeguarding duties and to liaise closely with other services such as children’s social care.

-At Benton Dene our Designated Leads are Moira Banks, Alison McAllister-Williams, Helen Milburn and Paddy Gray.
-John Thompson is our Safeguarding Governor.
+At Benton Dene our Designated Leads are Moira Banks, Alison McAllister-Williams, Helen Milburn and Joe McKenzie.
+Helen Richardson is our Safeguarding Governor.

 You might find our Safeguarding Policies useful.